South Attleboro station: Reconstruction

 In the 2010 Northeast Corridor Master Plan, Amtrak indicated long-term plans to add two outer station sidings and high-level platforms to South Attleboro, allowing Amtrak trains to pass stopped MBTA trains.
 More immediately, portions of the station were in poor condition, with a 2012 report indicating that two sets of stairs were closed due to rust damage.
-Although the station had mini-high platforms for level boarding, certain ADA-required elements such as tactile platform edges were missing.
+Although the station had mini-high platforms for level boarding, certain accessible-required elements such as tactile platform edges were missing.

 MBTA plans for a $4.9 million renovation, which would not have fixed the footbridge, were criticized by local officials in 2019.
 That November, $4 million for design of a more extensive renovation was approved by the MBTA Fiscal Management Board.
 The project will include full-length high-level platforms, a new footbridge with elevators, an improved bus stop, and changes to the parking lot.
 Design work began in April 2020 and was expected to last 18 months.
 Some repairs were considered to be made in the interim.

 On February 26, 2021, the station was closed due to deterioration of the overpass.
 By March 2021, the reconstruction was expected to cost $48 million, of which only $7 million had been funded; the existing station was expected to reopen in April.
 However, in May 2021 the MBTA indicated that the station would remain closed until the reconstruction project was complete.
 Design reached 75% completion in September 2021 and 100% in April 2022.
+By January 2023, funding for the station had not yet been approved.

 In July 2022, the MBTA indicated that the old footbridge would be removed that fall.
 Early construction was expected to last through February 2023.
-However, by January 2023, funding for the station had not yet been approved.
+However, demolition work did not actually begin until April 17, 2023.
+Only a small portion was removed before work was paused "due to procedural issues".
+Demolition work resumed in late September and was completed on October 14.

+The MBTA reopened the station with "limited peak-hour service" – three daily round trips using only the north platform – on May 20, 2024.
+Parking at the station was made free (versus the usual rate of $6 daily) from October 1, 2024, to April 1, 2025, in an attempt to attract ridership.
+As of May 2025, plans for the larger renovation are "paused pending a funding strategy."